At Mount Liberty, I’ve learned more

 Does Mount Liberty College have student housing?

-As a brand new school with a ridiculously low cost, we do not offer student housing.
-You will find multiple apartment accommodations close by in Salt Lake County.
+Currently, MLC does not have the facilities to offer student housing.
+However, you will find multiple apartment accommodations close by in Salt Lake County.
 We are also conveniently located near Trax and Frontrunner stations for those living farther away.
+We also offer assistance for our student body with help finding roommates of other MLC students.

 Can MLC graduates be accepted to graduate schools?